flyinglife001/jmlp/README.md

 # jmlp
-Java Machine Learning Platform, author: Xiao-Bo Jin
+Java Machine Learning Platform, author: Xiao-Bo Jin  Any question is welcome, please contact: jxb9801 at 126 dot com

 Jmlp is a java platform for both of the machine learning experiments and application.
 I have tested it on the window platform.
 But it should be applicable in the linux platform due to the cross-platform of Java language.
-It contains the classical classification algorithm (Discrete AdaBoost.MH, Real AdaBoost.MH, SVM, KNN, [MCE](http://www.sciencedirect.com/science/article/pii/S0031320310000464),MLP,NB) and feature reduction(KPCA,PCA,Whiten) etc.
+It contains the classical classification algorithm (Discrete AdaBoost.MH, Real AdaBoost.MH, SVM, KNN, MCE,MLP,NB) and feature reduction(KPCA,PCA,Whiten) etc.

 You can use it for the machine learning experiment and search the optimal parameters.